-Initially, I wanted to write about all stages of the groom’s visit here but I realized it would be too long, so I thought to make a separate post on the ‘igba nkwu’ stage of the igbo marriage introduction – click here to read about the process a groom goes through to plan an igbo marriage introduction.
+Initially, I wanted to write about all stages of the groom’s visit here but I realized it would be too long, so I thought to make a separate post on the ‘igba nkwu’ stage of the Igbo marriage introduction.
+Click here to read about all the stages involved in Igbo traditional marriage.

-Making that First Visit to Your Igbo Inlaws
+Making a Successful First Visit to Your Igbo In-laws

-You can see that the igbo traditional engagement process is not as impossible as non-igbo people think it is.
-Now that you know what it entails, it’s time for you to man-up and make that initial visit to your future inlaws, and take it from there.
+You can see that the Igbo traditional engagement process is not as impossible as non-igbo people think it is.
+Now that you know what it entails, it’s time for you to man-up and makes that initial visit to your future in-laws, and take it from there.
 At least you now know the things to budget for, as per your visit to your bride’s village home.

 This post is part 2 of a 4-post series on the Igbo traditional marriage process (a guide for grooms), and you can read the other articles here: